 Coronavirus fears have left many stuck at home, looking for ways to remain active and productive.
-It can be an opportune time to get things off your to-do list that have lingered for a long time, such as estate planning.
+It can be an opportune time to get things off your to-do list that has lingered for a long time, such as estate planning.
 Estate planning seems to be one of those things that we all intend to do but never find enough time to address.
 Fortunately, most estate planning can be done via a phone call and/or online meeting, making it the perfect filler project.
-Here are a few estate planning tasks to complete while on self quarantine due to Coronavirus concerns.
+Here are a few estate planning tasks to complete while on self-quarantine due to Coronavirus concerns.

 1 – Hire an Attorney

 One of the first things you should do is to hire a local estate planning attorney.
 Given the complexity of estate planning and all of the different things you should consider, working with an attorney will provide helpful guidance and structure.
 As experienced Massachusetts estate planning attorneys, the team at Martino Law Group would be delighted to assist you with preparing and/or updating your Massachusetts estate plan.

 A will is the most basic estate planning document.
 However, it’s not necessarily as straightforward as you may assume.
 It’s not simply a matter of finding a template online and filling it out.
 Missing essential provisions in your will can result in unintended heirs and other serious issues.
 You definitely need a will, but a will with errors and missing language will do little to protect your assets and carry out your wishes.
 Don’t rely on generic templates.
 Have your attorney draft a will to meet your specific needs and to provide the full scope of protection under the law.

 3 – Trust

 Trusts are a popular way to avoid probate, which can be a lengthy and costly process.
 There are different types of trusts, each with pros and cons.
 Selecting the right type of trust for your estate plan depends on your assets, family circumstances, personal preferences, etc. Your attorney will play a key role in helping you understand options and select the appropriate trust.